wrench-project/wrench-python-api/docs/source/index.rst

 The source code for this WRENCH's Python API package is available on `GitHub <http://github.com/wrench-project/wrench-api>`_.

+The WRENCH API (version 0.1) is functional but pretty experimental at this stage.
+See the example in `example/simulator.py`.
+Note that WRENCH version 2.2 is required, as it includes the `wrench-daemon` which must be started on the local machine before executing a WRENCH Python program, like the above example.

 Our preferred channel to report a bug or request a feature is via WRENCH's Python API Github `Issues Track <https://github.com/wrench-project/wrench-api/issues>`_.